dpella/interop-example/README.md

 - [Dockerfile](./Dockerfile): A Dockerfile for building a containerized environment to run the examples and tests.
-Refer to the [Technical Report](doc/technical-report.md) for instructions on how to build and run the Docker container.
+Refer to the [Technical Report](doc/technical-report.md) for detailed instructions on how to build and run the Docker container.

 - Implementation directories:
   - [dpella-base](./dpella-base): Contains the implementation for SQLite